WHY WHISTLEBLOWER LAWS WORK

 Incentivized Whistleblower Programs Are Not Tip Lines

-Whistleblower cases are evidence-driven, and if a whistleblower hopes to collect an award, he or she has to bring sizeable and specific evidence of fraud to the U.S. government.
+Whistleblower cases are evidence-driven, and if a whistleblower hopes to collect an award, he or she has to bring sizable and specific evidence of fraud to the U.S. government.

 Whistleblowing is Not Easy or Fast